aildnont/HIFIS-model/README.md

   search experiment (in weeks)
 - **N_INTERVAL**: Size of increment to increase the prediction horizon by when iterating through possible prediction horizons (in weeks)
-- **RUNS_PER_N**: The number of times to train the model per value of the prediction horizon in the experiment
 #### PREDICTION
 - **THRESHOLD**: Classification threshold for prediction
 - **CLASS_NAMES**: Identifiers for the classes predicted by the neural